 The results of the tests for structural change in the residual variance of the process for the growth rate of GDP are reported in the top panel of Table 2.
-Each of the three test statistics presented indicates a strong rejection of the null that $\sigma_1 = \sigma_2$ , and the estimated break date occurs in the first quarter of 1984.
-The timing of this break corresponds closely with that suggested by the smoothed probabilities displayed in Figure 2.
+Each of the three test statistics presented indicates a strong rejection of the null that $\sigma_1 = \sigma_2$, and the estimated break date occurs in the first quarter of 1984.
+The timing of this break corresponds closely with that suggested by the smoothed probabilities displayed in Figure 2.13 where D_1 and D_2 are as defined above.

-We now consider the possibility that the break in the residual variance is a result of the break in the AR coefficients.
-In particular we estimate:
+We now consider the possibility that the break in the residual variance results from a break in the AR coefficients.
+In particular, we estimate:

-$$\dot{y}t = \mu_1 D_1 + \mu_2 D_2 + \phi_1 \dot{y}{t-1} D_1 + \phi_2 \dot{y}{t-1} D_2 + \epsilon_t \tag{13}$$ where $D_1$ and $D_2$ are as defined above.
+$$\dot{y}t = \mu_1 D_1 + \mu_2 D_2 + \phi_1 \dot{y}{t-1} D_1 + \phi_2 \dot{y}{t-1} D_2 + \epsilon_t \tag{12}$$

-We first test jointly for a break in the mean and the coefficient on lagged GDP growth, and then for a break in each of the mean and the lag coefficient separately.
+We first test jointly for a break in the mean and the coefficient on lagged GDP growth, and then for a break in each of the mean and the lag coefficients separately.14 These results are reported in the bottom panel of Table 2.
 In all cases, we cannot reject the null of no break.
 In fact when we conduct a Chow test and actually impose the estimated break date of 1984:1, we still cannot reject the null of no break.
 The p-value associated with the LR statistic for the Chow test is reported in the last column of Table 2.
-We thus have strong evidence that the break in the variance in the first quarter of 1984 is not due to a change in the AR
+We therefore have strong evidence that the break in the variance in 1984:1 is not due to a change in the AR components of the model.15

-&lt;sup>10The optimality results are valid only for the case of a Wald or LM test, but not the LR test.
-In terms of a comparison between the Average and Exponential statistics, the Average has better properties for alternatives close to the null, while more distant alternatives are better tested under the Exponential.
+12The optimality results are valid only for the case of a Wald or LM test, but not the LR test.
+In terms of a comparison between the Average and Exponential statistics, the Average has better properties for alternatives close to the null, while more distant alternatives are better tested by the Exponential.